ansilo-data/template/README.md

 ## Troubleshooting

-The container will output all logging to stdout/stderr, the logging output will be your first diagnostic into errors or issues.
+The container will output all logging to stdout/stderr, the logging output will be your first diagnostic for any errors or issues.

 To enable verbose logging you can set `RUST_LOG` environment variable to `DEBUG` or `TRACE` to increase the verbosity of the logging.